Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

+Assume the quantum system in this paper is isomorphic to $(\mathbb{C}^2)^{\otimes m}$.
+The quantum device produce the quantum states with structure in some probability distribution, which leads to $(\rho_{v_j},p_{v_j})$ with $j=1,2,\cdots,n$ for quantum sources over set $\{\rho_{v_1},\rho_{v_2},\cdots,\rho_{v_n}\}$.
 Specifically, a graph-structured quantum data can be explained as follows.
 Consider a graph $G=(V,E)$ with nodes $V$ and edges $E$, there is a map $\rho: V \xrightarrow{} \mathcal{D(H)}$ transforming a vertex $v$ to a density operator $\rho_v$ on $ \mathcal{H}$.
 The edge set $E$ describes the connectivity structure of the quantum data, and quantifies the information-theoretic closeness between neighboring quantum states.
 Here we define that two states $\rho_v$ and $\rho_w$ are neighboring for the edge between vertex $v$ and $w$ if they are close in a given information metric $d$, that is $d(\rho_v,\rho_w)\leq \epsilon$ \cite{beer2023quantum}.
-Remark that we know which graph-structured quantum data are close, so that we can quantify and explore the information-theoretic closeness of these quantum data through experimental setup.
+Assume that we know which graph-structured quantum data are close, so that we can quantify and explore the information-theoretic closeness of these quantum data through experimental setup.

 Without loss of generality, the training data includes $S$ supervised vertices firstly and $N-S$ unsupervised vertices with $0\leq S \leq N$.
 So the full quantum data set for training and testing tasks can be written as